Terabit-Ethernet/dcPIM/kernel_impl/README.md

 ```
 cp /boot/config-x.x.x .config
 make oldconfig
-scripts/config --disable DEBUG_INFO # Disables building debugging related files
 ```
 `x.x.x` is a kernel version.
 It can be your current kernel version or latest version your system has.
 Type  `uname -r` to see your current kernel version.

-5. Compile and install.
+4. Compile and install.
 The `LOCALVERSION=-profiling` option can be replaced by any custom marker.
 Remember to replace `profiling` with your own definition in the rest of the instructions.

 ```
 sudo make -j32 bzImage